VainLoo/cgi_dayLength_project/README.md

-# cgi_dayLength_project
+# CGI Day Length Project

 Project for CGI summer internship candidacy.
 This is a Nuxt.js based project using JavaScript.
-Further explanation about the project can be found in the Wiki.
+Further explanation about the project can be found in the Wiki in Estonian.

 I have prepared 2 explanations for getting the project up and running.
 First one requires Node.js and the second one Docker.
 But the project can also be found already running on Heroku:
 cgi-day-lenght-calculator.herokuapp.com.